alexbrault/Pathfinder2EOversights/README.md

 * `p.97` in Adaptive Adept: "or prepared spells just like the cantrip from Adapted **Spell**".
 Should be Adapted **Cantrip**.
 ---
 * `p.103` in Effortless Concentration: This version for the bard has a requirement of having not acted on your turn yet.
 Is it on purpose that this is different from the version that Druids (p.138), Sorcerers (p.201), and Wizards (p.213) have, which only have a trigger of their turn beginning?
+* `p.132` Table 3-11: Based on the text for primal spellcasting on page 130, should the Druid have **5** cantrips at all levels instead of the currently listed **4**? ([Credit to Runnetib](https://paizo.com/threads/rzs42nmp&page=4?TyposMistakesEtc-in-2E-Books-Collection#164), there is dev confirmation that this should be 5).
 * `p.139` in the Primal Wellspring feat: "Prerequisites: **Wild Focus**".
 Should be "Prerequisites: **Primal Focus**".
 * `p.139` in Monstrosity Shape: "add the phoenix form listed in **aerial form** to your wild shape list".
 Phoenix form is actually listed in **monstrosity form**.
 * `p.145`: Page number is blocked by fighter's foot.